 Paris, the City of Light, shines even brighter at Christmastime.
-From colourful illuminations and meticulously decorated shopfronts to Christmas markets, ice skating rinks and Christmas choirs, the French capital has lots to offer Christmas lovers!
-Our local Hélène recommends her favourite festive spots.
+From colourful illuminations and meticulously decorated shopfronts to Christmas markets, ice-skating rinks, and Christmas choirs, the French capital has lots to offer Christmas lovers!
+Our local Hélène shares her favourite festive spots.

 Soak up the holiday spirit at Christmas markets

-La Défense: This huge and traditional Christmas market takes place on the esplanade at La Défense to the delight of both children and adults.
+La Défense: This huge, traditional Christmas market takes place on the esplanade at La Défense to the delight of both children and adults.
 Father Christmas will be there every day for a photo shoot!

-Saint-Germain-des-Près: A Santa’s village is set up in front of the Saint-Germain-des-Près Church until January 2nd.
-Near the illuminated trees of Boulevard Saint-Germain-des-Près, you’ll also find small stalls selling arts and crafts, local produce and much more.
+Saint-Germain-des-Près: A Santa’s village is set up in front of the Saint-Germain-des-Près Church until January 2.
+Near the illuminated trees of Boulevard Saint-Germain-des-Près, you’ll also find small stalls selling arts and crafts, local produce, and more.
 It’s a great place to get ideas for Christmas presents.

 Photo credit: Hervé Platteaux

 Montmartre: There’s a Christmas village on Montmartre’s romantic Place du Tertre until January 4, with about 50 charming chalets.
 Father Christmas will be there, and children can post their Christmas wishlists in a special letter box.

 Gare de l’Est: Until December 19, you can find all manner of Alsatian specialities at the forecourt of Gare de l’Est. From pretzels to gingerbread, there’s plenty to please your taste buds!